Course Catalog Foster Care Training Course Catalog

 Being a Trauma-Informed Provider for System-Involved Youth and Families (In Spanish) | During this introductory training, facilitated fully in Spanish-Language, designed for caregivers, professionals, social workers, educators and others who work with system-involved youth and families who have experienced trauma.
 The training will cover the principles of trauma-informed care, the effects of trauma on the brain and body, common responses to trauma, screening and assessment for trauma, trauma-informed communication and language, implementing trauma-informed care in organizations and practices and self-care for providers.
 The material will be delivered by PowerPoint presentation, short video clips, group discussion, breakout (small group) discussions and participant workbook (handout).
 Register Here | 11/18/2025 | 6:30 pm – 8:30 pm | -DISTANCE LEARNING | 2 | Lincoln Families | |

-Best Practices in Clinical Supervision: Understanding the Impact of identity in Supervision 6 CAMFT / RN CE | This series explores best practices with working with youth and families in community based, school-based, or residential programs in a cohesive, cohort-based training program. | 11/7/2025 | 9:00 am – 5:00 pm | -DISTANCE LEARNING | 6 CAMFT / RN CE | Seneca Family of Agencies | Register |
+Best Practices in Clinical Supervision: Supervising through an Ecological Lens 6 CAMFT / RN CE | This course is designed for supervisors of youth professionals and will explore the Ecological Lens including how we understand the impact of identity, community, and context around youth and families on their well-being. | 12/5/2025 | 9:00 am – 5:00 pm | -DISTANCE LEARNING | 6 CAMFT / RN CE | Seneca Family of Agencies | Register |

 Bilingual (English/Spanish) Training: Tools and Strategies to Enhance Caregiving for System-Involved Youth | This introductory training will be facilitated in English and Spanish-Language and provides service/support providers and caregivers of system-involved youth with practical, evidence-based tools and strategies to promote healing, stability, and resilience.
 Using a trauma-informed approach, participants will learn how to navigate the unique needs of children and youth impacted by child welfare, juvenile justice, and behavioral health systems.
 Through interactive discussions, case studies, and hands-on activities, participants will build skills to strengthen relationships, support emotional regulation, and effective collaboration with other providers, while honoring each youth’s lived experience. | 11/20/2025 | 1:00 pm – 4:00 pm | -DISTANCE LEARNING | 2.75 | Fred Finch Youth & Family Services | Register |